ratal/mdfreader/README.md

 Others:
 =======
 In the case of big files or lack of memory, you can optionally:
-* Read only a channel list (argument channelList = ['channel', 'list'], you can get the file channel list without loading data with mdfinfo)
+* Read only a channel list (argument channel_list = ['channel', 'list'], you can get the file channel list without loading data with mdfinfo)
-* Keep raw data as stored in mdf without data type conversion (argument convertAfterRead=False).
-Data will then be converted on the fly by the other functions (plot, exportTo..., getChannelData, etc.) but raw data type will remain as in mdf file along with conversion information.
+* Keep raw data as stored in mdf without data type conversion (argument convert_after_read=False).
+Data will then be converted on the fly by the other functions (plot, export_to..., get_channel_data, etc.) but raw data type will remain as in mdf file along with conversion information.
 * Compress data in memory with blosc with argument compression.
 Default compression level is 9.
-* Create a mdf dict with its metadata but without data (argument noDataLoading=True).
-Data will be read from file on demand by mdfreader methods (in general by getChannelData method)
+* Create a mdf dict with its metadata but without data (argument no_data_loading=True).
+Data will be read from file on demand by mdfreader methods (in general by get_channel_data method)

 For great data visualization, dataPlugin for Veusz (from 1.16, http://home.gna.org/veusz/) is also existing ; please follow instructions from Veusz documentation and plugin file's header.